realworldocaml/book/other-notes/02-intro.md

 So far, we've encountered a handful of basic types like `int`, `float` and `string`.
 We've also encountered function types, like `string -> int`.
-But we haven't yet talked about any types for datastructure.
-We'll start by looking at a particularly simple example, the tuple.
+But we haven't yet talked about any datastructures.
+We'll start by looking at a particularly simple datastructure, the tuple.
 Tuples are easy to create:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~